maubanel/UE5-Lighting/rays-lights/README.md

 ##### `Step 1.`\|`ITL`|:small_blue_diamond:

 To make the outdoors look a lot more dramatic lets add some lens effects.
-Go to the **Sun** (directional light) and
+Go to the **Sun** (directional light) and turn on **Light Shaft Occlusion** and **Light Shaft Bloom**.
+Look at how the sun picks up the fog and makes it look much more like we are on the ocean.

 ![alt_text](images/LighShafts.jpg)